Chapter

 Risk: OREC’s execution is permissionless (anyone can execute), but Respect Game results are submitted via a specific wallet (the “game runner”).
 If this wallet is compromised, malicious proposals could be submitted.

 Mitigation (Partial): The game runner submits proposals, but ORDAO voting still enforces consensus.
-A malicious proposal would need to pass YES > 2x NO and meet the 10% threshold.
+A malicious proposal would need to pass YES > 2x NO and clear the minWeight of 1,000 Respect.
 This is non-trivial, but a sufficiently motivated attacker with institutional access could propose spending the treasury to themselves, knowing they hold enough Respect to vote YES.

 Better Mitigation (Recommended): Deploy a multi-sig (e.g., 2-of-3) to authorize game results before OREC submission.
 This adds 1-2 hours of latency but removes centralization.